team-parallax/moodle-ffmpeg-filter-plugin/ffmpegavcc/README.md

 5. Click the `Install plugin from the ZIP file` button and click `Continue`/`Upgrade Moodle database now` until you reach the settings page
 6. Adapt the plugin settings to your liking [Make sure to at least set the `Ffmpeg-Webservice URL`]
 ![plugin configuration screen](../resources/ffmpegavcc-settings.png)
-Optionally you can:
+   (use `http://172.17.0.1:3000` if you run a local docker image of the conversion service) Optionally you can:
    * specify the file-extensions that should be converted by the filter
    * choose whether to convert audio or video files